gitlabhq/gitlabhq/doc/ci/api/runners.md

 # Runners API

-API used by runners to register and delete itselves.
+API used by runners to register and delete themselves.

 _**Note:** This API is intended to be used only by Runners as their own communication channel.
 For the consumer API see the [new Runners API](../../api/runners.md)._

+## Authentication

+This API uses two types of authentication:

+1. Unique runner's token

+     Token assigned to runner after it has been registered.

+2. Using runners' registration token

+     This is a token that can be found in project's settings.
+     It can be also found in Admin area &raquo; Runners settings.

+     There are two types of tokens you can pass - shared runner registration token or project specific registration token.

 ## Runners

 ### Register a new runner

-__Authentication is done with a shared runner registration token or a project specific runner registration token.__

 Used to make GitLab CI aware of available runners.

-    POST /runners/register
+    POST /ci/api/v1/runners/register

 Parameters:

-  * `token` (required) - The registration token.
+  * `token` (required) - Registration token

-It is 2 types of token you can pass here.

-1. Shared runner registration token
-2. Project specific registration token

 ### Delete a runner

-__Authentication is done by using runner token.__

 Used to remove runner.

-    DELETE /runners/delete
+    DELETE /ci/api/v1/runners/delete

 Parameters:

-  * `token` (required) - The runner token.
+  * `token` (required) - Unique runner token